neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 !listing /tutorials/fhr_reflector/meshes/fluid.jou language=python

-The complete fluid mesh is shown below; the boundary names are illustrated towards the right by showing only the highlighted surface to which each boundary corresponds.
+The fluid mesh is shown below; the boundary names are illustrated towards the right by showing the highlighted surface to which each boundary corresponds.
 While the names of the surfaces are shown,
-NekRS does not directly use these names - rather, NekRS assigns boundary conditions based on the numeric value of the boundary name; these are shown as "ID" in the figure.
+NekRS does not directly use these names - rather, NekRS assigns boundary conditions based on the boundary ID.
 An important restriction in NekRS is that the boundary IDs be ordered sequentially beginning from 1.

 !media fluid_mesh.png